ReactionMechanismGenerator/ARC/README.md

 ## Mission

-ARC's mission is to provide the kinetics community with a well-documented and extensible code base for automatically calculating species thermochemistry and reaction rate coefficients.
+ARC's mission is to provide the kinetics community with a well-documented and extensible codebase for automatically calculating species thermochemistry and reaction rate coefficients.

 ## Documentation